chbatey/cassandra-sstable-obfuscator/README.md

+# SSTable Obfuscator

 A tool for taking Raw SS Tables (not snappy compressed) and obfuscating text fields.

+**Very limited functionality so far**

-Only works for tables without clustering columns and where every field is of type text.
+* Only works for tables without clustering columns
+* All fields must be text

 Example configuration: